mcpavao/nuage_up/README.md

 # Application on Docker / Kubernetes
 Containerizing and Deploying our Application on Docker and Kubernetes.
-The main goal of this repository is for study propose.
+The main goal of this repository is for study and assesments.
 If you have any questions, please do not hesitate to contact me.

 # Pre-requisites